Special Event Insurance

 If your business isn't profiting from the sale of alcohol, then the host liquor liability coverage included in your general liability policy may provide sufficient coverage.
 In either case, check with a licensed agent to make sure you're covered if you intend to allow alcohol.

-How much does special event insurance cost?
+How much does small business event insurance cost?

 A small business owner calculating their special event insurance costs